grgliner/voxResources/README.md

 # voxResources

-This folder contains the data and some initial tools to get you started.
+We have provided you with the data and some initial tools to get you started.

 # Data folder
 The data folder consists of 10 folders corresponding to each of the 10 genres in the dataset:

 1. Blues
 2. Classical
 3. Country
 4. Disco
 5. Hiphop
 6. Jazz
 7. Metal
 8. Pop
 9. Reggae
 10. Rock

 Each folder contains the data for 100 songs from the genre in .mat (Matlab) format.
 We have provided scipts to load the data into Matlab.